tamimat/portfolio/_posts/2016-10-01-diva-speed.md

 ```

 ## Situation
 When AppTek speech recognition technology debuted, it recorded the audio data, sent it to the servers, and then sent it back to the device as text.
-The ability to send text back while still recording / speaking was one of the relatively new features that made a voice assistant possible in the first place.
+The ability to send text back while still recording / speaking was one of the relatively new features that made a voice assistant like [DIVA]({{ site.baseurl }}{% post_url 2017-07-01-diva-project%}) possible in the first place.
 The crux was that it took 2.7 seconds or more until the uttered word was displayed on the device, which made the interface feel sluggish.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wkhvE5JUb60?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>